 In winter, it is worthwhile to stay somewhere along the Golden Circle to see the Northern Lights – a vivid display of green light.

 We would highly recommend renting an airbnb with a hot tub for a highly memorable Northern Lights viewing experience in Iceland.
+See here for the Best hotels in Iceland with a hot tub!

 To see the Northern Lights, you have to be blessed with clear skies.
 For this reason, it is advisable to stay a few nights on the Golden Circle to maximise your Northern Light viewing opportunities.